-The Foreign Office was formed in 1782 originally as the Foreign Department.
-In 1919, Lord Palmerston merged it with the Diplomatic Service and again in 1943, it merged with the Commercial Diplomatic Service and the Consular Service.
+The Foreign Office was formed in 1782, originally as the Foreign Department.
+In 1919, it merged with the Diplomatic Service and was merged again in 1943 with the Commercial Diplomatic Service and the Consular Service.
 These changes were in response to the increasing complexity of the management of foreign relations, such as an increase in embassies throughout the world and the expanding demand for passport issuance as greater numbers of people traveled.